Thermory BenchMark Red Oak

 Thermory Oak Sizes

-Dimensions are specific to the application and a variety of profiles are available for cladding and decking.
-We can provide custom milling using any of our thousands of profiles as well as give you a custom finish option to suit your project.
+Dimensions are specific to the application, and a variety of profiles are available for cladding and decking.
+We can provide custom milling using any of our thousands of profiles, as well as give you a custom finish option to suit your project.

 Why Thermory?
 After searching for the right brand to partner with in the modified wood space, we feel Thermory has the right amount of generational knowledge and expertise to complement our history and high regard for the finest quality products and robust, ethical sourcing practices